Battery Chargers

 A Burp Charger uses high current pulses for charging (maybe 10 C)

-also has high current (maybe 10 C) pulses discharging the battery
+and also has high current (maybe 10 C) pulses discharging the

-intermixed with the charging pulses.
-In order to work the
+battery intermixed with the charging pulses.
+In order to

-in the discharge pulses needs to be much much less than the energy
+work the energy in the discharge pulses needs to be much much less

-in reference text books.
-For example the 2"+ thick
+books.
+For example the 2"+ thick "Handbook of

-mention of Burp or Pulse charging methods, yet the patent office
+Burp or Pulse charging methods, yet the patent office has a large

 that uses the Galaxy 1702 smart Burp Charging controller chips